Haara Dil: Plot

-Momina and Abeer get shocked when their mother informs them about her pregnancy.
+Momina and Abeer are shocked when their mother informs them about her pregnancy.
 Arham is also shocked by the news but chooses to support Momina.
-Abraar finds out that Shagufta is expecting a baby boy and refuses to terminate Shagufta's pregnancy.
+Abraar learns that Shagufta is expecting a baby boy and refuses to terminate Shagufta's pregnancy.
 Amtul humiliates Shagufta.
 Unable to bear the humiliation, Shagufta has a premature delivery and dies during childbirth.
 Momina and Abeer blame Arham and Amtul for Shagufta's death.

 Momina starts avoiding Arham.
 She spends her day caring for her little brother, Sami.
-Meanwhile, Abraar gets married to Fehmi.
+Meanwhile, Abraar marries Fehmi.
 Amtul decides to get Arham engaged with Fiza, Areej's sister-in-law.
 Momina and Arham's relationship faces many trials and tribulations but eventually emerges victorious.